eudoxia0/eudoxia0.github.io/article/_posts/2023-04-30-two-years-ocaml.md

 register tests make it more tiresome and time-consuming to write tests, and I end up writing fewer.

-Maybe there's a way to do quick, succint tests in OCaml with autodiscovery.
+Maybe there's a way to do quick, succinct tests in OCaml with autodiscovery.
 If there is, I haven't found it, because setting up even the most basic unit tests with `dune` was already a pain.